 This security scanner is able to check WordPress installation for vulnerabilities that can cause the risk of being hacked.

-The service includes application security feature, checks WP plugins, hosting environment and web server.
+The service includes application security features and checks WP plugins, the hosting environment, and the web server.

 Enter the site URL and select WordPress enumeration type to start scanning.

 This is a malware and security scanner offering plenty of security solutions like detecting the recognized malware, checking the blacklisting status, finding website errors, and identifying out-of-date software.

 Enter your website URL and click the ‘Scan Website’ button to start checking its pages.

 This scanner detects vulnerabilities referring to themes and plugins as well as checks a website for more than 600 security issues.